-Released two-and-a-half years after the original Silent Hill, Silent Hill 2 was the first sequel to the 1999 smash hit.
-Silent Hill 2 was the first game in the series to be released during the PlayStation 2 / Xbox / GameCube generation of consoles with its PlayStation 2 release in September 2001.
-It was also the first multi-platform game in the series, as Silent Hill 2 was released for the Xbox in December 2001 and the PC in December 2002.
-The Xbox version had the honor of being one of the first games in the library of Microsoft's first video game console, releasing just barely one month after the console launched.
-Not only that, but the Xbox version had exclusive content not available in the PS2 version.
-Xbox owners got to play a shorter side-campaign called "Born From a Wish" which allowed the player to play a sub-story as Maria that focuses on her events right before she meets James Sunderland in the main story.
-"Born From a Wish" became available to PS2 owners on the PS2 Greatest Hits version of the game that released in November 2002.
+Released two-and-a-half years after the original Silent Hill, Silent Hill 2 is the first sequel to the 1999 smash hit.
+Silent Hill 2 is the first game in the series to be released during the PlayStation 2 / Xbox / GameCube generation of consoles with its PlayStation 2 release in September 2001.
+It is also the first multi-platform game in the series, as Silent Hill 2 was released for the Xbox in December 2001 and the PC in December 2002.
+The Xbox version has the honor of being one of the first games in the library of Microsoft's first video game console, releasing just barely one month after the console launched.
+Not only that, but the Xbox version has exclusive content not available in the PS2 version.
+Xbox owners got to play a shorter side-campaign called "Born From a Wish" which allows the player to play a sub-story as Maria that focuses on events right before she meets James Sunderland in the main story.
+"Born From a Wish" became available to PS2 owners on the PS2 Greatest Hits version of the game that was released in November 2002.
 Silent Hill 2 was also certified as a Xbox Platinum Hit in February 2003.

-Other than some shared location names, including the titular town of Silent Hill, Silent Hill 2's story was entirely new, having no references to the first game.
+Other than some shared location names, including the titular town of Silent Hill, Silent Hill 2's story is entirely new, having no references to the first game.

 Silent Hill 2 begins in a bathroom opposite Toluca Lake, some way from the town of Silent Hill itself.
 The first playable section leads the player on and on, through a forest trail eventually ending in a cemetery.
 After continuing through a long alleyway, the path eventually leads to the town of Silent Hill itself.
 Its predecessor, Silent Hill, had the player start on the streets of the deserted town.